verified-network-toolchain/Verified-FEC/README.md

 The proofs accompanying this paper can be found in the directory [proofs/FEC](proofs/FEC) and the code can be found in [src/*/mini_prod3](src/).

+Dependencies: This repo requires Coq 8.18, VST 2.13, and Mathematical Components 2.1, and Coq Record Update 3.3.0.
+It builds with the November 2023 Coq Platform (& coq-record-update).

 LICENSE: Peraton Labs (the successor company of Bellcore) open-sourced the code in 2021 under the Apache 2.0 license, and Cohen and Appel open-sourced the proof under the same license.
 See [LICENSE.md](LICENSE.md)